-The Good Life Unravelled Podcast: Ep #4 – Lucy Lucraft on Zero Waste Living and Sutainability
+The Good Life Unravelled Podcast: Ep.
+4 – Lucy Lucraft on Zero Waste Living and Sustainability

 Today I am talking to Lucy Lucraft.
 A freelance journalist, blogger and podcaster from Brighton who creates content about sustainability, low impact living and plant based life.
 She also consults and trains on podcasting for ethically conscious businesses.

 I gave Lucy a call to find out what a good life means to her.

 In this episode we chat about zero waste living actually means and how Lucy advocates for small and simple swaps to get started on your sustainability journey.

 We also discuss how accessibility and privilege need to be part of the conversation when talking about sustainability.